-For women of childbearing age (about 16 to 49 years old), especially pregnant and breastfeeding women, and for parents and care givers of young children:
+For those who are of childbearing age (about 16 to 49 years old), especially those who are pregnant and breastfeeding, and for parents and care givers of young children:

 - Eat 2 to 3 servings of fish a week from the "Best Choices" list OR 1 serving from the "Good Choices" list. - Eat a variety of fish. - Serve 1 to 2 servings of fish a week to children, starting at age 2. - If you eat fish caught by family or friends, check for fish advisories.
 If there is no advisory, eat only 1 serving and no other fish that week.